-If your Region would like to see a Treffen in your local area, please see the Treffen Subsidy Form on page 122).
-The good news is that you don't have to do any more than that, the Treffen Committee will handle everything else!
+If your Region would like to see a Treffen North America event in your local area, please see the Treffen Subsidy Form on page 135).
+Complete this form and submit to the Treffen North America Coordinator as indicated - the good news is that you don't have to do any more than that, the Treffen Committee will handle everything else!